shynsky/comfyui-openai-vision-node/README.md

 ## Usage

 1. After installation, restart ComfyUI or reload custom nodes.
-2. Look for the "OpenAI Vision Analysis" node in the node menu.
+2. Look for the "OpenAI Fashion Analysis" node in the node menu.
 3. Connect an image output to the "image" input of the node.
-4. Provide a text prompt describing what you want to analyze or ask about the image.
-5. Enter your OpenAI API key.
+4. Enter your OpenAI API key in the "api_key" field.
+5. (Optional) Customize the analysis prompt or adjust the maximum number of tokens for the response.
-6. Run your workflow to get the analysis result.
+6. Run your workflow to get the fashion analysis result.

+## Input Parameters

+- `image`: The input image to analyze (required)
+- `api_key`: Your OpenAI API key (required)
+- `custom_prompt`: A custom prompt for the analysis (optional, default provided)
+- `max_tokens`: Maximum number of tokens for the response (optional, default: 300)

+## Output

+The node outputs a string containing the fashion analysis of the main garment in the image.

 ## Note